smmoosavi/jsx-xml/README.md

 - `type`: string or function

-If `type` is a string it will directly used in xml output. lowercase jsx element type will be string (e.g. `<test />`)
+If `type` is a string, it will be considered and used as an xml tag.
+In case the jsx tag is in lowercase, it will be considered as a string in compile time. (e.g. `<test />`)

-If `type` is a function will called with attr and children. function must be Capitalized.
+If `type` is a function, the output of the JSXXML function will equal that of `type` when called with parameters `attr` and `children`.

-If you need non-lowercase xml tag you can create Capitalized variable with string value.
+If you need a non-lowercase xml tag, you can create a variable named Capitalized and use it in your jsx script.

 Examples: